sanderslab/magellanmapper/README.md

 - Traits via Pip/PyPI (not required for Conda package), for GUI
 - SimpleElastix (see below)

-Compilers used by dependencies, by platform:
+Compilers required for these dependencies, by platform:

 - Mac and Linux: `gcc`/`clang`
-- Windows: Microsoft Visual Studio Build Tools (tested on 2017, 2019) along with these components:
+- Windows: Microsoft Visual Studio Build Tools (tested on 2017, 2019) along with these additional components
   - MSVC C++ x64/x86 build tools
   - Windows 10 SDK